wrld3d/ios-api/README.md

 ### API Key

 In order to use the eeGeo 3D Maps API, you must sign up for a free developer account at https://www.eegeo.com/developers.
-After signing up, you'll be able to create an API key for your apps [API keys](https://www.eegeo.com/developers/apikeys).
+After signing up, you'll be able to create an [API key](https://www.eegeo.com/developers/apikeys) for your apps.

 After signing up for a developer account and creating an API key, add it to the example app [plist file](https://github.com/eegeo/ios-api-example/blob/master/ExampleApp/eeGeoApiExample-Info.plist#L6) as described in the previous section.